-This teacher training experience offers educators and community leaders a unique opportunity to
+offers educators and community leaders 3 types of opportunities to

 your love of teaching,